mostpinkest/samba/README.md

 Windows, OS/2, Linux and many others.

 # How to use this image

+This image comes in two variants:
+* `logicer16/samba:latest`: A modified version of [dperson/samba](https://github.com/dperson/samba), with additional support for a custom config.
+* `logicer16/samba:exporter`: The same as `logicer16/samba:latest` with [imker25/samba_exporter](https://github.com/imker25/samba_exporter/) running alongside it on port `9922`.

 By default there are no shares configured, additional ones can be added.